stevens-armlab/cube-ground-truth-data/post_process_numpy/README.md

 # Code

+This code is used to take in points distributed from planes given in different formats, run the points through PCA to estimate the planes that the points are distributed from, and find intersections between the planes.
+Additionally, provides a way to visualize the planes and give the angles between planes to check the accuracy of the plane estimations.

 ## Plane Dataclass

 A class for representing a plane in standard form, ax + by + cz + d = 0.